 (Key Stage Two)

-Children are invited to join the Senior Choir if they have shown great enthusiasm and commitment in class singing and have a natural singing voice.
+Children can join the Choir if they have shown great enthusiasm and commitment in class singing and have a natural singing voice.

 Singing at local care homes, the Christmas Lights switch on in the Market Square as well as the renowned and respected Princes Risborough Festival, our performances go from strength to strength.